GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 Hardware Level:

-- Inline power monitoring through my UPS (APC Back-UPS Pro 1500VA)
+- Inline monitoring through UPS (APC Back-UPS Pro 1500VA)

 Software Level:

-nvidia-smipolling every 2 seconds for GPU-specific metrics- DCGM Exporter feeding GPU telemetry to Prometheus
+nvidia-smipolling every 2 seconds for GPU metrics- DCGM Exporter feeding GPU telemetry to Prometheus

 - Custom Python scripts logging power data with timestamps